 Traditionally, verbs like base have combined with the preposition on to express a meaning of derivation (based on).
-However, many writing in a US context have noticed the rapid rise of based off (of) alongside based on (Curzan 2013; Behrens 2014; Janda 2020).
-In this paper, we document the relative increase of off in two English-language corpora in the verb base and six other verbs.
+However, many writing in a US context have noticed the rapid rise of based off (of) alongside based on (Curzan 2013; Behrens 2014; Janda 2021).
+In this article, we document the relative increase of off in two English-language corpora in the verb base and six other verbs.
 The results show a clear real-time trend of increasing use of off, with some differences in the course of the change across different verbs.
 We also see an increase in use of off in apparent time, which we infer from the topical organization of comments in one of our corpora, the social media site Reddit.

-Keywords: Variation, Prepositions, Lexical diffusion, Apparent-time study, Corpus methodology
+Keywords: variation, prepositions, lexical diffusion, apparent-time study, corpus methodology

-1 INTRODUCTION
+1 Introduction

-- 2 This paper studies variation between on and off as the prepositional complement - of a select set of English verbs.
-One verb in which the variation has been well - documented is base; (1) gives examples of the variants.
+This article studies variation between on and off as the prepositional complement of a select set of English verbs.
+One verb in which the variation has been well documented is base; (1) gives examples of the variants.

-5 (1) Base on/off

-- (a) I replied to your comment because you based it on a bunk article. - (b) So you didn't base it off of what the OP [original poster] said, you based\\
+- (1) Base on/off - (a) I replied to your comment because you based it on a bunk article. - (b) So you didn't base it off of what the OP [original poster] said, you based it off of something in your head [...]

-\\it off of something in your head [...] - The Oxford English Dictionary (s.v. base) gives only examples with on (or upon) complements, dating back to 1776.
+The Oxford English Dictionary (2023, s.v. base) gives only examples with on (or upon) complements, dating back to 1776.
 But the variation demonstrated in (1) has received some attention in the linguistic literature, much of it observing rapid change in progress.
-Janda (2020) finds examples of forms like based off (of) from as early as 1980, but dates his first encounter with the off variant to ca. 2000, and suggests rapid change thereafter: - [W]ithin a few years, the strength and breadth of this construction (in the sense of characterizing almost everyone below a certain age) had become evident.
-(596) - This is confirmed by Curzan (2013), who finds that based off of is rare in the Corpus - of Contemporary American English (Davies, 2008-) but growing: in Google Books - Ngram Corpus data from 2000 (Michel et al. 2011), based on outnumbers based off
+Janda (2021) finds examples of forms like based off (of) from as early as 1980, but dates his first encounter with the off variant to c.
+2000, and suggests rapid change thereafter:

-&lt;sup>1All of the numbered examples provided in this paper are from the r/Parenting subreddit of the Reddit corpus described in Section 3.1 unless a different subreddit source is noted.
+All of the numbered examples provided in this article are from the r/Parenting subreddit of the Reddit corpus described in section 3.1 unless a different subreddit source is noted.